cgoulart35/StormBot/README.md

 - **'.config toggle sb'** to enable/disable Soundpad commands on the server if you are a StormBot administrator.

 - **'.config toggle storms'** to enable/disable Storms and reactive commands on the server if you are a StormBot administrator.

+- **'.config toggle market'** to enable/disable Market commands on the server if you are a StormBot administrator.

 - **'.config channel cod [channel]'** to set the server's channel for Call of Duty notifications if you are a StormBot administrator.